Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 \subsection{Treatment-Effect Estimators}

-Each round of the simulation began by constructing three matches: an optimal propensity score pair match (PSM), a propensity-score nearest-neighbor match (NN), and a coarsened exact match (CEM).
-Relative to each of these we recorded an ordinary matching estimate (\ref{MatchingEstimator}), based on $(z, y , \match)$ information from the matched sample, as well as a rebar estimate (\ref{estimator}) that also used $\covVec$, and observations from the remnant.
-For NN and CEM we additionally calculated a ``bias adjusted'' effect estimate that uses the matched sample to model the relationship between $\covVec$ and the outcome, and we incorporated this form of adjustment into the rebar estimate as well, using the matched sample to model the relationship of $\covVec$ to rebar residuals, $e=Y-\yhat (\covVec)$, as opposed to ordinary outcomes $Y$.
+In each simulation run, we constructed four matches.
+Each of these matches, in turn, gave rise to two or three treatment-effect estimates; all in all, we compared 10 different estimators.
+These are summarized in Table \ref{tab:estimators}.

-We estimated propensity scores using logistic regression, with $\bf{Z}$ regressed on the matching covariates, the first five columns of $\covMat$.
-For the pair match PSM, we used the \texttt{pairmatch} routine from the \texttt{optmatch} package in \texttt{R} \citep{Rcite,hansen2007optmatch} to construct an optimal pair match without replacement---each treated subject was matched to a unique control subject in such a way that the total distance in propensity scores between matched subjects was minimized.
-(Pair matching was chosen for ease of interpretation, not because it is the best or most easily generated without-replacement matching structure; for instance, the application of \S~\ref{sec:example} uses \texttt{optmatch} to pair each treatment group member to 1--4 controls.)
-Then, the matching estimator was (\ref{MatchingEstimator}), the average difference in $Y$ between treated subjects and their matched controls.
+\textbf{Optimal Propensity Score Pair Matching}\\ We estimated propensity scores using logistic regression, with $\bf{Z}$ regressed on the matching covariates, the first five columns of $\covMat$.
+Using these propensity scores, we constructed an optimal pair match without replacement---each treated subject was matched to a unique control subject in such a way that the total distance in propensity scores between matched subjects was minimized.
+(We used the \texttt{optmatch} package in \texttt{R} [\citealt{hansen2007optmatch}] and chose pair matching strictly for ease of interpretation; the application of \S~\ref{sec:example} uses \texttt{optmatch} to pair each treated subject to 1--4 controls.)
+We first estimated treatment effects via (\ref{MatchingEstimator}), the average difference in $Y$ between treated subjects and their matched controls, without adjustment from an outcome model.

+Next, we computed rebar-adjusted estimates.
+With the remnant from the pair-match as a training set, we used a combination of lasso \citep{tibshirani1996regression} and random forests \citep{breiman2001random} to construct $\algorithm$, a predictor of control potential outcomes $y_C$ as a function of the entire covariate matrix $\covMat$.
+We implemented these in \texttt{R} with the \texttt{glmnet} and \texttt{randomForest} packages \citep{glmnet,rfCite}, and tuned and combined them with the \texttt{SuperLearner} package \citep{superlearner} to minimize mean-squared-error.
+As outlined in Section~\ref{sec:rebarIntro}, we used the fitted $\algorithm$ to construct predictions $\yhat$ and prediction errors $e$ in the matched set, and estimated the treatment effect as in equation (\ref{estimator}).